cosmos/cosmos-sdk/docs/rfc/rfc-006-handlers.md

 ```

-This change is fully client API compatible, and state machine compatible as, even if we were using gRPC, messages were
+This change is fully state machine compatible as, even if we were using gRPC, messages were
 routed using the message type name and not the gRCP method name.

 We apply the same principles of MsgHandlers to QueryHandlers, by introducing a new core/appmodule interface: